AI Workshop: learn to build apps with AI →

 Integrations: Passing Astro components to React components

-In an Astro site page I wanted to add some bit of interactivity, and chose React.
+In an Astro site page I wanted to add a bit of interactivity, and chose React.

 I created the component, and inside it I had a pro state variable that was true or false and showed different things based on this state: